 The last thing you want to have to sort out with your kid at the dentist —especially if it’s their first visit—is dental insurance.
 My dentist emailed me all the forms, and I filled out everything, scanned our insurance cards, and sent them before our appointment.

 2. Find a dentist that specializes in pediatric dentistry.

-The easiest thing to do is to just take your kid to your dentist, right?
-After all, it’s just teeth but I wanted to make sure that my kids have a dentist who is trained to care for children’s teeth and is very experienced with kids.
-You can find a good pediatric dentist by asking friends, reading reviews, getting recommendations from other parents at your child’s school or by using the dentist locator on your dental insurance website.
-I found that the Guardian Dental website made searching for a dental very easy.
+The easiest thing to do is to take your kid to your dentist, right?
+After all, it’s just teeth, but I wanted to make sure that my kids have a dentist who is trained to care for children’s teeth and is very experienced with kids.
+You can find an excellent pediatric dentist by asking friends, reading reviews, getting recommendations from other parents at your child’s school, or by using the dentist locator on your dental insurance website.

 3. Inform your dentist about your child’s personality prior to the appointment.

 My two older kids’ first dentist visits were fun and will always be beautiful memories for them because her dentist was prepared and made them feel comfortable.
 Some kids love to chat and want to learn all about their teeth and the process, and some kids prefer to watch a movie during the visit quietly.